 Hang one in a convenient location – and you’ve just range extended your radio network.

 This is a great option for a team of people working in a fairly wide geographic area.

 It’s known as “off-grid” communications – because it works anywhere.

 This is a great option if your group is split up.

 How’s the range?
 Up to 4 miles between any two nodes – just remember that there are certain terrain features that can block or degrade radio signals – mountains, buildings, etc.

-- NOTICE: Any products sold by a third-party are not from the manufacture and cannot be confirmed as holding up-to-date firmware.
-Protect your purchase and buy from trusted and authorized sellers only and goTenna.
+- NOTICE: Any products sold by third-party are not guaranteed for manufacture warranty and cannot be confirmed as holding up-to-date firmware.
+Protect your purchase and buy from trusted and authorized sellers only – Amazon and GoTenna.